 In many cases, a tiny change to an ad can have a huge effect on its success.
 Something as simple as using “buy” vs. “get” in your CTA (call to action) can make all the difference.
 And A/B testing provides you with this useful information.

-Now that you know how to use PPC to build your business, it’s time to get started!
+Now that you know how to use PPC to build your business, it’s time to get started with Blue Water Marketing!
 If you’d like help with pay-per-click advertising or any of your other digital marketing needs, let’s talk.
-Give Blue Water Marketing in Stuart, FL., a call today and we’ll get started.
+Give us a call today and we’ll get started.